In this article, I’ll explain how to run a SQL query to help you execute your first one. Let’s jump right in!

-Running an SQL query for the first time is not a complex task, but it can seem intimidating at first if you’re a complete beginner.
+Running SQL queries for the first time is not a complex task, but it can seem intimidating at first if you’re a complete beginner.
 But once you get past that initial roadblock, you’ll be able to focus on learning SQL and writing more interesting queries to meet your business needs.

 - A database engine